 - Video processing

-- Applications of geometric and image processing algorithms with many interdisciplinary partners
+- Applications of geometric and image processing algorithms, computer vision and computer graphics with many interdisciplinary partners

 - Avoiding antisocial behaviour by modelling crowd behaviour